Dorchester Transport and Environment Plan (DTEP) proposals

 These proposals will be subject to a successful Temporary Traffic Regulation Orders.
 We will let residents know when these are publicised so that you can have a say.

-Damers Road junction with Williams Avenue - scheduled to start December 2017
+Damers Road junction with Williams Avenue - scheduled for 2018

 The improvements at Great Western Cross are likely to reduce queuing on Damers Road, which will attract drivers to use it.
 If left as it is, the Williams Avenue junction will not be able to cope with this extra traffic.